spielhoelle/amnesty/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.14 =
+* New: [in] and [!in] operators for filters, for example filter="name[in]Mike,John,Tom"
+* Bug Fix: (Minor) Exporting from admin window when more than one work entered in the search box did not match what was shown on screen
+* Improvement: When exporting from admin page, if certain rows are selected then only those rows are exported
+* Improvement: Minor display fixes

 = 2.10.13 =
 * Improvement: Excel (.xlsx) exports for forms that include files, now have working hyperlinks to download files from the Excel spreadsheet